Constant Contact vs Mailchimp: Which is Better in 2023?

 Constant Contact’s automation tool allows you to:

-- Welcome new contacts automatically
+- Welcome emails to new contacts sent automatically

 - Nurture leads (create effective drip campaigns to target contacts)